puppetlabs/design-system/README.md

 ## Feedback

 We are continuing to iterate on the Puppet Design System and appreciate your feedback and questions.
-Say hi Slack in the [#team-design-system](https://puppet.slack.com/messages/CFFECRQAY) channel, contact <puppet-design-system@puppet.com> or [report an issue](https://tickets.puppetlabs.com/secure/CreateIssueDetails!init.jspa?pid=16902&issuetype=1&priority=6) in Jira (the "PDS" project).
+Feel free to create an issue, pull request, or contact <puppet-design-system@puppet.com>.
+Puppet employees can follow along in Slack ([#team-design-system](https://puppet.slack.com/messages/CFFECRQAY)) or Jira ([PDS](https://tickets.puppetlabs.com/secure/RapidBoard.jspa?projectKey=PDS&rapidView=1018&view=planning)).

 ## Release Notes